Link to Facebook

 • Make sure you have records of all your transactions, including dates, amounts, and the type of crypto involved

-• You can use a software program or online calculator to help you figure out your gains and losses
+• You can use a Crypto Software program or online calculator to help you figure out your gains and losses

 • If you’re feeling overwhelmed, don’t hesitate to get Tax professional help!